We're here to help you.

 If you do wish to contact us via Social Media, then please play nicely and stick to our rules of engagement.

 We're a small but committed team of social media pros, based right at the heart of the action in our operations control room in Birmingham.

 What you can expect from us

-- Although we aim to answer every question individually, during times of major service disruption we may need to go into our own 'disruption mode'.
-This means that instead of responding to individual tweets, we will focus on tweeting out the latest updates for everyone's benefit - a much more efficient way of keeping you and others up to date
+- Although we aim to answer every question individually, during times of major service disruption we may need to go into 'disruption mode'.
+This means that instead of responding to individual tweets, we will focus on tweeting out the latest updates for everyone's benefit - a much more efficient way of keeping you and others up to date.

-- We will keep you updated about planned engineering works that may affect your journey, with weekend works being tweeted out on a Thursday and Friday of each week
+- We will keep you updated about planned engineering works station projects or special events that may affect your journey.

 - We will not sell you anything via Social Media